GPII/universal/README.md

 The `npm test` command has [two additional associated scripts](https://docs.npmjs.com/misc/scripts).
 The `pretest` script runs before the command defined for the `test` script.
 The `posttest` script runs after.
 In our case we use a `pretest` script to clean up previous coverage data before we run the tests, and a `posttest` script to compile the actual report.
-You should not need to run the pretest scripts manually before running either the node or browser tests.
+You should not need to run the `pretest` scripts manually before running either the node or browser tests, or to run the `posttest` scripts afterward.

 Building Docker Images
 ----------------------